kaizen-ai/kaizenflow/sorrentum_sandbox/all.data605.conventions.md

 - All the source code should go under ~/src (e.g., /Users/<YOUR_USER>/src on a Mac PC)
-- The path to the local repo folder should look like this ~/src/{REPO_NAME}{IDX}
+- The path to the local repo folder should look like this `~/src/{REPO_NAME}{IDX}` where
-  where
   - IDX is an integer
   - REPO_NAME is a name of the repository

-- To clone the repo, use the cloning command described in the Github official documentation
+- To clone the repo, use the cloning command described in the GitHub official documentation

 - Example of cloning command: